pketh/re-resume/README.md

 # License

-The content and design are copyrighted by me and may not be used without permission.
+The content, design and code are copyrighted by me and may not be used without permission.

+:sunrise: